Aashishsharma/Learnings/React/hooks/hooks.md

   // ...
 }
 ```

 So how does React know which state corresponds to which useState call?
 The answer is that React relies on the order in which Hooks are called.
 Bassically, hook rely on a call index.
 React doesn't know what a given useState() returned
 Our example works because the order of the Hook calls is the same on every render
 (if rendered in condition or in a loop, order might change):

 #### 2. Only Call Hooks from React Functions

 Don’t call Hooks from regular JavaScript functions.
 Instead, you can:

 ✅ Call Hooks from React function components.
 ✅ Call Hooks from custom Hooks

 ESLint plugin called eslint-plugin-react-hooks enforces these two rules.
 This plugin is included by default in Create React App.

 ------------------------------------------------------------------------------

 ## Building Your Own Hooks
-You can of course just have functions to reuse functionality, but hooks come with the advantage of being able to ‘hook’ into things like component lifecycle and state.
-This makes them much more valuable in the React world than regular functions

-**What is stateful logic?**
+Custom hooks are used to reuse Stateful logic -
+**What is stateful logic?**  - stateful logic includes the use of state management hooks like useState, useEffect, useReducer, or a combination of them.
+The goal is to abstract away the complexity of managing state within a component and provide a clean interface for components to use that logic.

+**HOC vs Custom hooks** -

+1. custom hooks are more readable
+2. When you want to reuse JSX code use HOC - in example of withLoader

 1. useApiData